-Realme separated from its parent company, Oppo, in May 2018 and launched their first phone Realme 1 which was succeeded by the Realme 2, and now the company has finally expanded its operations to Pakistan with their most recent Realme 2 Pro.
+Realme separated from its parent company, Oppo, in May 2018 and launched their first phone Realme 1 which was succeeded by the Realme 2.
+Now the company has finally expanded its operations to Pakistan with its most recent Realme 2 Pro.

-Realme has taken inspiration from Oppo phones which can be seen from the choice of phone’s material to the ergonomics of the device.
-It’s not a bad thing because the company’s latest devices including the new Oppo F9 offers looking smartphones to its users.
+Realme has taken inspiration from Oppo phones, which can be seen from the choice of material to the ergonomics of the device.
+It’s not a bad thing because the company’s latest devices, including the new Oppo F9, offer looking smartphones to its users.

-The bottom end of the phone contains a 3.5mm headphone jack, a micro USB charging port and a single speaker along with the main microphone.
-On the top end, you’ll find another microphone which basically acts as the noise-canceling mic.
+The bottom end of the phone contains a 3.5mm headphone jack, a micro USB charging port, and a single speaker along with the primary microphone.
+On the top end, you’ll find another microphone, which acts as the noise-canceling mic.

-The phone’s build is quite on the sturdy side and it feels firm in one’s hand.
-It is not too sleek and slim as many other mid-range phones and even if you remove the protective case, the phone feels a bit thick as compared to devices like Honor 8X or the Vivo Y95.
-Also, Realme 2 Pro is a fingerprint magnet and it os advisable to keep the protective case on at all times.
+The phone’s build is quite on the sturdy side, and it feels firm in one’s hand.
+It is not too sleek and slim as many other mid-range phones, and even if you remove the protective case, the phone feels a bit thick as compared to devices like Honor 8X or the Vivo Y95.
+Also, Realme 2 Pro is a fingerprint magnet, and it is advisable to keep the protective case on at all times.

 Realme 2 Pro comes with a FullHD+ LCD panel that comes in a 6.3 inches size at a resolution of 1080 x 2340.
 The display comes with a waterdrop notch that helps the phone crack up the screen to body ratio to 84%, though the company claims the Realme 2 Pro to have 90.8% along with a 409 ppi.

-The viewing angles are wider than we have earlier seen in other phones like the Huawei Y9 2019.
+The viewing angles are more extensive than we have earlier seen in other phones like the Huawei Y9 2019.
 Pictures come out quite nice and sharp but not oversaturated.

 Though it gives you all the conveniences of ColorOS 5.2 that you find on any latest Oppo phone, just by looking at the phone, you instantly realize how “aggressive” the skin is with all its animations and design.

-Even though the resemblance with stock Android is very little, you can fdind some of the most interesting elements on the color OS like the multitasking bar that comes out when you swipe inward from the notch if you are usingf the phne in landscape mode.
+Even though the resemblance with stock Android is very little, you can find some of the most exciting elements on the color OS like the multitasking bar that comes out when you swipe inward from the notch if you are using the phone in landscape mode.

-If you are looking for a clean and stock like experience like the Android One devices, this won’t be the one for you as the skin is heavily loaded with its own design elements and also gets a fair share of bloatware.
+If you are looking for a clean and stock-like experience like the Android One devices, this won’t be the one for you as the skin is heavily loaded with its design elements and also gets a fair share of bloatware.

-Besides that the Color OS has a game space which lets you enjoy uninterrupted gaming on your device.
+Besides that, the Color OS has a game space that lets you enjoy uninterrupted gaming on your device.
 Other mentionable features from the OS include the Gesture controls and Clone Apps and App Split Screen.

 Performance & Battery

-The specs on the Realme 2 Pro are pretty impressive which in turn help the phone in achieving a flagship like performance.
-It packs a Qualcomm Snapdragon 660 chipset that earlier proved its might in the real life review of Vivo V11 Pro.
+The specs on the Realme 2 Pro are pretty impressive, which in turn helps the phone in achieving a flagship-like performance.
+It packs a Qualcomm Snapdragon 660 chipset that earlier proved its might in the real-life review of Vivo V11 Pro.

-The unit that we had for review was equipped with an 8GB Ram along with a massive 128GB storage which is definitely the hallmark of a flagship phone.
+The unit that we had for review was equipped with an 8GB RAM along with a massive 128GB storage, which is the hallmark of a flagship phone.
 It’s impressive that Realme has managed to provide these specs in a midranger.
 Here are the Antutu and Geekbench benchmark results of Realme 2 Pro.

-There were no sign of lag or slowing down of the phone during our review hwile we performed all the tests that represent a moderate user including the social media browsing, using camera, texting, calling, browsing the web and multitasking.
+There was no sign of lag or slowing down of the phone during our review while we performed all the tests that represent a moderate user, including the social media browsing, using the camera, texting, calling, browsing the web, and multitasking.
 The phone was quick as a fox.

-Not only in moderate usage Realme 2 Pro also gave us a fan moment in its heavy usage test.
+Not only in moderate usage, but Realme 2 Pro also gave us a fan moment in its heavy usage test.
 The phone performed immaculately in heavy usage thanks to its massive RAM and a higher mid-range chipset.

-We played heavy games like PUBG and Asphalt 9, Deer hunter and not once did we notice any hiccup nor did it show any signs of stutter.
-While we were at game, we also opened more than 15 google chrome tabs and almost 20 apps in the background and were amazed to see the optimum performance of the device.
+We played heavy games like PUBG and Asphalt 9, Deer hunter, and not once did we notice any hiccup, nor did it show any signs of stutter.
+While we were at the game, we also opened more than 15 google chrome tabs and almost 20 apps in the background and were amazed to see the optimum performance of the device.

-In terms of performance, the phone is truly worthy of the ‘Pro’ tag that it uses in its name.
-If you are a power user and looking for a phone with amazing price and optimum performance, look no further because you have just found the gem for you.
+In terms of performance, the phone is genuinely worthy of the ‘Pro’ tag that it uses in its name.
+If you are a power user and looking for a phone with a fantastic price and optimum performance, look no further because you have just found the gem for you.

 The phone packs a 16MP + 2MP camera on the back that is packed with built-in AI which automatically detects the scene and adjusts its settings accordingly.

-Speaking of good lighting, the rear camera takes great pictures that show good dynamic range.
+Speaking of good lighting, the rear camera takes excellent pictures that show an excellent dynamic range.
 Check out the sample pictures taken during our camera test around the city with Realme 2 Pro.

 The HDR mode works fine and lightens up the dark corners of the picture.
-Although you’ll only need the HDR at low light pictures, you won’t get disappointed with the results.
+Although you’ll only need the HDR at low light photos, you won’t get disappointed with the results.

-The phone also has a portrait mode where the secondary camera collects the depth of field and blurs the background but weirdly you cannot adjust the portrait settings and the camera automatically recognizes the subject to blur the background and sometimes even fails to do so.
+The phone also has a portrait mode where the secondary camera collects the depth of field and blurs the background.
+Still, weirdly, you cannot adjust the portrait settings, and the camera automatically recognizes the subject to blur the background and sometimes even fails to do so.